spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/create-cluster.md

 ## Prerequisites

-- Network access to the Edge device’s IP and port where EMC is exposed.
+- Network access to the Edge device’s IP and port where Local UI is exposed.
 The default port is 5080.

-- Credentials to log into EMC.
-Any OS user can be used to log in to EMC.
+- Credentials to log into Local UI.
+Any OS user can be used to log in to Local UI.

 - You have uploaded the necessary software artifacts to the Edge host or included the artifacts in the Edge Installer ISO during EdgeForge.
 For more information, refer to [Upload Content Bundle](./upload-content-bundle.md) and